Estimation of the lifetime distribution from fluctuations in Bellman-Harris processes: Introduction

 Equivalently, we choose to infer the pair $(\mu, \sigma/\mu)=(k\theta, 1/\sqrt{k})$ gathering the mean and coefficient of variation.
 Classically, in such setting, a first information comes from the observed Malthusian growth.
 Indeed, for Bellman-Harris processes under some general conditions \cite[Theorem $17.1$ and $21.1$]{Harris_1963},

-where $n_1,\alpha>0$ and $W$ is a non-negative finite random variable.
+where $n_1$ is inherited from the initial condition, $\alpha>0$ is the growth rate and $W$ is a non-negative finite random variable.
 Besides, for $\Gamma(k,\theta)$ lifetime, $\alpha$ is explicitly known in function of $k,\theta$.
 Plotting the number of individuals observed at the log scale provides then the following first estimation

-With real data of biological growth, a “nice" line may indeed be observed during some suitable time window, namely after the biological lag phase and before the cell number approaches the carrying capacity of the droplet~\cite{barizien_growing_2019}.
+With real data of biological growth, a stable exponential growth may indeed be observed during some suitable time window, namely after the biological lag phase and before the cell number approaches the carrying capacity of the droplet~\cite{barizien_growing_2019}.
 As such, this time window must avoid the early times for which the biological processes are not yet stationary.
-It also stops at large times when the independence and branching property fails due to competition. \\
+It also stops at large times when the independence and branching property fail due to saturation and competition. \\

 The challenge is then to extract additional pertinent information from the data and to capture the two parameters $(k, \theta)$.
 We assume that we have many observations of the process, i.e. many realizations of the Bellman-Harris process and the values of the population size at different times.
 One may thus consider variance \cite{stukalin_age-dependent_2013} of the number of individuals.
 For Gamma distribution,